dannyl1u/mountain-web-services/README.md

 # 🏞️ Mountain Web Services - Summit Static Sites (S3)
 Instead of hosting on the [cloud](https://en.wikipedia.org/wiki/Cloud_computing) ☁️, **Mountain Web Services - Summit Static Sites (MWS S3)** lets you host your static html/css/js websites (e.g. personal websites, portfolios, recipes, blogs, etc.), on the [mountain](https://en.wikipedia.org/wiki/Burnaby_Mountain) 🏔️!

+**Note:** This project, MWS S3, is not affiliated with or endorsed by Amazon Web Services (AWS) or Amazon S3.
+MWS S3 is a standalone project developed independently.
+Any resemblance to AWS services or terminology is purely coincidental.

 ## Prerequisites

 Before you start using this application, ensure you have the following prerequisites set up and ready on your system: